The Australian Radioactive Waste Agency (ARWA) is leading the process to responsibly manage our nation’s radioactive

-The facility will provide a new industry for Kimba with:
+The facility will provide a new industry for its host community with:

 As the host community for the facility, Kimba in South Australia will receive a Community Development Package of up to $31 million.
 This package includes:

-Communities in proximity to the nominated sites considered during the site selection process will receive $2 million in grant funding this year through a Community Benefit Program.
+Communities in proximity to the nominated sites considered during the site selection process have received several rounds of grant funding through a Community Benefit Program.
+This funding: